BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Multiprocessing.md

 4) Process runs for a given time
 5) It saves this Process' new active CPU-usahe time into a Red-Black-Tree
 6) Go to 1)

+#                  RAM

+MMU - the memory management unit.
+Some chips that are used in multiprocessing:
+* Base chip - keeps to which physical RAM bit 1st logical RAM bit is equal to
+* Bounds chip - keeps to which physical RAM bit last logical RAM bit is equal to